Deniz Kandiyoti: Career and research

-Kandiyoti’s early work focused on political economy and rural transformation, but then moved towards gender, nationalism and Islam.
+Kandiyoti's early work focused on political economy and rural transformation, but then moved towards gender, nationalism and Islam.
 Most recently, her research has “returned to exploring the politics of gender in Muslim-majority societies but from an even broader comparative perspective” which involves Afghanistan and Uzbekistan as well as Turkey.

-Kandiyoti’s academic life has been based in theoretical as well as field-based studies.
+Kandiyoti's academic life has been based in theoretical as well as field-based studies.
 Her initial interest in gender came while doing field work for her PhD in Central Anatolia.

 From 1969 until 1980, Kandiyoti worked at Istanbul Technical University and Boğaziçi University in Turkey, but then moved to England to teach at Richmond College in Surrey, England.
 Kandiyoti was a fellow at University of Manchester and the University of Sussex from 1987 to 1988.
 In 1988, she coined the term patriarchal bargain, describing a tactic in which a woman chooses to accommodate and accept gender roles that disadvantage women overall but maximize her individual power and options.

-From 2000-2005, Kandiyoti was part of a research effort sponsored by United Nations Research Institute For Social Development (UNRISD).
+From 2000 to 2005, Kandiyoti was part of a research effort sponsored by United Nations Research Institute For Social Development (UNRISD).
 The major areas of research during that time for UNRISD were poverty eradication, promotion of democracy and human rights, gender equality, environmental sustainability, and the effects of globalization.
 She is also the editor of the journal Central Asian Survey, “the only established peer reviewed, multi-disciplinary journal in the world concerned with the history, politics, cultures, religions and economies of the Central Asian and Caucasian regions.”
-Kandiyoti’s current project is entitled “Islam and the Politics of Gender.”
+Kandiyoti's current project is entitled “Islam and the Politics of Gender.”